SinghIsWriting/how_is_weather/README.md

 3. The program displays the complete weather report of the city.

 ## Contributing
 Contributions to this repository are welcome.
-If you would like to add additional math problem-solving algorithms or improve the existing ones, please follow these steps:
+If you would like to improve the existing code, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.